veertuinc/anka-docs/content/en/docs/Anka CLI/creating-a-vm.md

 vm created successfully with uuid: 8f0e1111-a14b-11e7-aaa4-003ee1cbb8b4

 ```
+`anka create` configures a lot of things inside the VM, while creating Anka VM to optimize it for performance and usability for CI purposes.

-The output of `anka create` command is a VM created and it's in suspended state. `anka start` from suspended state bypasses the full boot and starts the Vm in 1-2 seconds.
+***Note*** The output of `anka create` command is a VM created and it's in suspended state. `anka start` from suspended state bypasses the full boot and starts the VM in 1-2 seconds.

 ***Note*** VMs are created with SIP/Kext Consent disabled by default.
 It's strongly advised to keep these settings for optimal Anka performance.
 If you need to re-enable SIP/Kext Consent, then use this command `anka modify VMNAME set custom-variable sys.csr-active-config 0`.

-***Note*** VMs created are in suspended mode to enable fast boot/Instant Start.
+***Note*** VMs are created with administrative `user - anka and password - admin` with auto login enabled for this user.
+It is possible to delete this user and create your own administrative user.

 ### Using an ISO file to create Anka VM - For Yosemite & ElCapitan VMs Only